iamc/OMD-hands-on/OMD-tutorial-en.rst

 If we add new checks to a host through check_mk plugins, legacy nagios checks, NRPE nagios checks, etc., we can make Check_MK to scan this host for new, not inventorized services.
-Just go to ``(WATO | Hosts & Folders )``, click on the desired host and then select "Services" and "Full Scan".
+Just go to ``( WATO-Configuration | Hosts & Folders )``, click on the desired host and then select **"Services"** and **"Full Scan"**.
 New services will be detected and you can enable them at will, as well as disable existing checks if wanted.

 .. note::